 The main reason for adding Clarity to black and white photos is that it brings out texture and gives the subject a tactile quality.
 But it’s easy to add too much and overdo the effect.

 A lot depends on the subject.
 For example, if you have a photo of a highly textured metal surface (such as the one below) then you might be able to push Clarity all the way up to 100 to bring out the textures without overdoing it.
-In this case, adding lots of Clarity can give the photo more impact.
+In this case, adding lots of Clarity gives the photo impact.

 Imagine a scale with subtlety at one end, and impact at the other.
-With any subject, it’s up to you to decide whereabouts on the scale you want to position your photo.
+With any subject, it’s up to you to decide where to position your photo.